Buoyancy-dependent induced flow by vertically migrating swimmers: Supplementary information

-An initial analysis of the vertical swimming speed in the laboratory frame suggested that the swimmers could exhibit an increasing vertical swimming speed with an increasing radial distance from the center of the tank (figure \ref{fig:results_w_rel_box} A).
-However, when accounting for local flow velocity, the relative vertical swimming speeds remained consistently within the 0.4 to 0.5 cm s$^{-1}$ range in all radial bins (Figure \ref{fig:results_w_rel_box} B).
+An initial analysis of the vertical swimming speed in the laboratory frame suggested that the swimmers could exhibit an increasing vertical swimming speed with an increasing radial distance from the center of the tank (figure~\ref{fig:results_w_rel_box}A).
+However, when accounting for local flow velocity, the relative vertical swimming speeds remained consistently within the 0.4 to 0.5~cm~s$^{-1}$ range in all radial bins (Figure \ref{fig:results_w_rel_box}B).
 This suggests that swimmers do not actively adjust their speeds in response to reverse flow conditions or flow gradients.

 Because of the dominant vertical swimming direction, there was no expected directional preference in the horizontal plane.
-This was evaluated by looking at the velocity unit vector in the radial and azimuthal components (figure \ref{fig:results_unit_vec_box}).
+This was evaluated by looking at the velocity unit vector in the radial and azimuthal components (figure~\ref{fig:results_unit_vec_box}).
 There was no significant directionality in azimuthal velocity, indicating symmetrical or random swimming about the tank's vertical axis.
 Radial velocity was 0 toward the center of the tank, indicating no directional preference; however, radial velocity became increasingly negative at larger distances from the center of the tank, indicating a preference for movement toward the tank center.
 This behavior likely stems from the positive phototaxis of brine shrimp, since they may sense the radial gradient in illumination created by the target flashlight.
 Interestingly, despite the inherent inward radial bias, the spatial distribution of swimmers has maintained a Gaussian-like profile.
 This stability in distribution may be a balance between inward-directed swimming driven by phototaxis and outward-directed dispersive behaviors, such as random reorientation, collisions, and interactions among swimmers.

 To complement this analysis of the azimuthal and radial velocity unit vectors, the magnitude, or speed, of azimuthal and radial velocity in the horizontal plane is examined next.
-Radial speeds did not differ significantly between the various bins (figure \ref{fig:results_mag_box} A).
-However, a slight decrease in azimuthal velocity near the center and a visual trend indicating an increase in azimuthal velocity with radial distance were observed (figure \ref{fig:results_mag_box} B).
+Vertical and radial speeds did not differ significantly between the various bins (figure~\ref{fig:results_mag_box}A,B).
+However, a slight decrease in azimuthal velocity near the center and a visual trend indicating an increase in azimuthal velocity with radial distance were observed (figure~\ref{fig:results_mag_box}C).

 To further elucidate these directional behaviors, the curvature of swimmer trajectories in the horizontal plane was computed as: